4.7. Image Classes¶

 bins, vals = img.profile(y=0.25)

-The function returns a tuple of the histogram bin edges and the histogram values, both one dimensional numpy arrays.
-Note that the bin array is larger by one element.
+The function returns the histogram bin edges and a list of profiles.
+The latter consists of either a single numpy array (scalar images) or the R, G, B channel profiles (colored images).
+Note that the bin edge array is larger than the profile arrays by one element.

 img.save("image_render_srgb.jpg")